Parties And Group

 Lincolnshire Life Magazine February 2016

-The Arial Trail The beautiful surrounding woodland has made a perfect location for a new attraction at Pink Pig Farm in 2016.
+Arial Trail Will be situated in the beautiful surrounding woodland which will make a perfect location for a new attraction next to the Pink Pig Farm in 2016.
 Due to be launched in May is The Arial Trail, two high rope courses designed around platforms built in the tree canopies with descending zip wires to the ground at the end.

-The six obstacle course and the ten obstacle course are individually designed to give an hour’s challenge to differing age groups and abilities with climbers experiencing the security of a continuous belay system called a Roprroller, which enables you to traverse through the woodland.
+The seven obstacle course and the eleven obstacle course are individually designed to give an hour’s challenge to differing age groups and abilities with climbers experiencing the security of a continuous belay system called a Roprroller, which enables you to traverse through the woodland.

-Denise and Andy both work for the Fire Service so the challenge of health and safety issues and training has not fazed them, but they want to take the experience beyond the challenge and thrill of the obstacles to include appreciation of the surrounding natural environment too.
+Denise and Andy both have many years experience in the Fire Service so the challenge of health and safety issues and training has not fazed them, but they want to take the experience beyond the challenge and thrill of the obstacles to include appreciation of the surrounding natural environment too.
 Bat and bird boxes have been installed on some tree trunks following advice from the Wildlife Trust and information boards on the ground and on platforms will explain species of flora and fauna, which can be found within the woodland.

 “We are working with an experienced designer and supplier of the course,” explained Andy, “and the company will train us to the necessary qualifications and accreditations.
 I am a joiner by trade so I am constructing the ground level buildings myself.”

-The courses are suitable from age four years upwards, although there is a minimum height requirement.
-Initially The Arial Trail will be open weekends and school holidays for sessions of one hour and also as part of a children’s party experience.
+The courses are suitable from age seven years upwards, although there is a minimum height requirement.
+Initially, The Arial Trail will be open weekends and school holidays for sessions of one hour and also as part of a children’s party experience.

 Lincolnshire Life Magazine February 2016